Sting (wrestler): Universal Wrestling Federation (1986–1987)

+The Blade Runners in 1986: Rock (left, the future Ultimate Warrior) and Sting, both already wearing face paint.

 The duo surfaced in the Universal Wrestling Federation (UWF), an organization run by Bill Watts and based in Alexandria, Louisiana, where they were known as the Blade Runners.
 Borden changed his ring name from Flash to Sting, while Hellwig became known as Rock.
 They soon joined Hotstuff & Hyatt International, a heel stable headed by "Hot Stuff" Eddie Gilbert and Missy Hyatt.
-Together with "Russian" wrestler Kortsia Korchenko, the Blade Runners became henchmen in Gilbert's on-screen feud with Watts.
+Together with "Russian" wrestler Kostia Korchenko, the Blade Runners became henchmen in Gilbert's on-screen feud with Watts.
 Hellwig left the promotion in mid-1986, leaving Sting without a partner.
 Sting won the UWF World Tag Team Championship twice with Gilbert in 1986 and a third time with Rick Steiner in 1987.

 Sting and Steiner lost their tag titles to the Lightning Express after Gilbert accidentally hit Sting with his boot during a title defence, leading to a falling out between the two (with Steiner siding with Gilbert).
 Shortly afterwards, following a match against Terry Taylor in mid-1987, Gilbert interfered on Taylor's behalf, costing Sting the match.
 Taylor and Gilbert then ganged up on Sting until Taylor's former tag partner Gentleman Chris Adams came to Sting's aid.
 Adams cleared the ring and then asked Sting if he was with him or against him in his feud with Taylor and Gilbert.
 Sting turned face by declaring his allegiance to Adams.

 Behind the scenes, Gilbert endorsed Borden by telling a dirt sheet that Sting would be a megastar in the future.
 Later that year, Sting was tabbed to win the UWF Television Championship, then held by Gilbert, until Jim Crockett of the National Wrestling Alliance (NWA) bought the company from Watts.
 Crockett's booker, Dusty Rhodes, decided to put the Television title on Taylor to set up a feud between Taylor and NWA Television Champion Nikita Koloff to unify the two titles.
 Rhodes used then-unknown Shane Douglas as the transitional champion from Gilbert to Taylor because Rhodes did not want to diminish Sting's growing stardom with a brief title run.